 - New products and uses: Many people have an outdated image in their head when it comes to marijuana, but new products are being developed constantly.
 The drug’s effectiveness is currently being studied in treating conditions such as Alzheimer’s, Crohn’s disease and certain forms of cancer.
 CBD-related products have also grown in popularity in recent years, with consumers purchasing items such as CBD oils, beverages and even chewing gum.

-- Growth creates investment opportunities: As companies work to innovate in the fast-changing industry, investment opportunities will be created for those willing to do some research.
+- May find investment gems early: As companies work to innovate in the fast-changing industry, investment opportunities will be created for those willing to do some research.
 While there are risks associated with fast-growing industries, the opportunities created can outweigh those concerns.

 How to invest in the cannabis industry